 To be transparent, I was secretly hoping this oil-based, sour cream-enriched recipe wouldn’t do too well as I zesting 7-8 large lemons to get the required 1/2 cup of zest was a huge pain.
 And of course, it won!

-Zesting aside, this recipe is very easy–it’s written as a 1-bowl recipe that doesn’t require a mixer.
+Zesting aside, this recipe is very easy.
+It’s written as a 1-bowl recipe that doesn’t require a mixer.
 This was the best overall muffin for me in terms of balancing a fluffy, springy muffin texture with a tender crumb along with a fragrant lemon note.
-Flavor-wise, the muffin itself was the second-most lemony to me after Bouchon, and was my approximate second-favorite texture after Cooking Classy.
+Flavor-wise, the muffin itself was the second-most lemony to me after Bouchon.
+This was my second-favorite texture after Cooking Classy.
 Topped with the glaze, this muffin was near perfection.

 - Oh my god YES!!!!!
 Moist muffin with great flavor and icing was perfect level of lemon zest and sweetness